When is a loss at immigration court not a loss?

 2. New Evidence Or Circumstances

 It is not uncommon at the close of removal proceedings, after the immigration judge has ordered an immigrant to be deported, new information emerges.
 This evidence can open the door for you to seek relief from deportation if it did not exist at the time of your immigration trial.

 This is not as simple as it appears.
-You have to prove the new evidence could not have been discovered and presented at your earlier hearing.
+The Immigration Court Practice Manual, which sets forth the guidlines for immigration court motions, makes clear that you have to prove the new evidence could not have been discovered and presented at your earlier hearing.
 This is referred to as acting with due diligence.

 If you knew – or should have know about the evidence – but you did not take any action, you are not entitled to use this reason as the basis for a motion to reopen.